Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Sant’Agnese in Agone honors Saint Agnes, a young martyr, with artwork and sculptures that tell her story.

-When you step inside, you are surrounded by breathtaking frescoes, intricate stuccoes, and a delicate glow of natural light that filters through stunning stained glass windows.
+When you step inside, you are surrounded by breathtaking frescoes, intricate stucco, and a delicate glow of natural light filtering through stunning stained-glass windows.
 Make sure to take a moment to look up and soak in the beauty surrounding you.

 This church was designed by some of the era’s most famous architects, including Francesco Borromini, whose innovative curves and dramatic architecture make the space feel both grand and intimate.